AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

    // FArrayBox* p_gpu_fab can be used in GPU device code.

 :cpp:`Geometry` class is not a GPU safe class.
-However, we often need to use geometry information such as cell size and physical coordinates in GPU kernels.
+However, we often need to use geometric information such as cell size and physical coordinates in GPU kernels.
 What we can do is extract its data into a GPU safe class :cpp:`GeometryData` with :cpp:`Geometry::data` function and pass it by value to GPU kernels.